saisandeshk/BuildAnLLM/README.md

 - **Fine-tune a pre-trained model** on prompt/response pairs using supervised fine-tuning (SFT).
 - **Explore the codebase** to understand the modularized building blocks of transformer models, with multiple implementation variants for each component.

+Throughout the interface, users can view the actual code being executed (with direct GitHub links) and the underlying equations, all dynamically tailored to their model configuration.
+During pre-training, an interactive architecture diagram is also displayed.

-I built this project as I wanted to properly understand LLMs.
+I built this as I wanted to properly understand LLMs.
 A great way to learn is to write code yourself; an even better way to learn is to write the code in a general, modular manner that's clean enough for others to read.

-I'm incredibly grateful to all those from whom I learned and borrowed ideas ([links](#resources)).
+I'm incredibly grateful to all those from whom I learned and borrowed ideas (see [Resources](#resources)).
 I hope others find this repository helpful too!

 _(This repository is a work in progress.
 Comments, corrections, and pull requests are very welcome.
 Currently, it serves a decoder-only architecture (like GPT, LLaMA, OLMo) and does not include encoder-only models (like BERT), encoder-decoder models (like T5), or Mixture of Experts architectures (like DeepSeek-V2).
 It includes pre-training and supervised fine-tuning (SFT), but not yet RLHF or other advanced fine-tuning techniques.)_